ESCMID Panorama

 • Advise ESCMID Executive Committee in their field of expertise

-• Report timely all their activities to the Scientific Affairs Officer; report annually to the Scientific Affairs Subcommittee/Executive Committee/public
+• Report timely all their activities to the Scientific Affairs Officer, the Scientific Affairs Subcommittee, Executive Committee, and public through the SG annual report.

 • Always use SG logo and official SG name in conjunction with SG activities and on SG publications